Starting Therapy

 -

-A Counselling Psychologist is trained to work psychologically with a wide range of emotional, relational, and behavioural difficulties, with a strong emphasis on understanding the person in their life context, rather than reducing difficulties to diagnostic labels alone.
+A Counselling Psychologist is trained to work with a wide range of emotional, relational, and behavioural difficulties, while taking into account the broader context of a person's life and experiences.

-My training involved doctoral-level study alongside extensive supervised clinical practice, with a focus on assessment, psychological formulation, and therapeutic work across different approaches.
-This means I’m trained to think carefully about what is happening for you, how your difficulties may have developed, and what kind of therapeutic work is likely to be most helpful.
+My training involved doctoral-level study alongside extensive supervised clinical practice.
+This included assessment, psychological formulation, and therapeutic work across a range of evidence-based approaches.
+As a result, I am trained to think carefully about how difficulties may have developed, what may be maintaining them, and what is likely to help.

 -